CanonLove/MySQLDBCompare/README.md

 3) DB1 is Table/Procedure exist & DB2 is Table/Procedure not exist >> 'Be careful' text print

-4) DB1 is Table/Procedure not exist & DB2 is Table/Procedure not exist  >> 'Create Table & Procedure'  generated
+4) DB1 is Table/Procedure not exist & DB2 is Table/Procedure not exist  >> 'Create Table & Procedure SQL' print

-5) 'Drop Table & Procedure' not generated
+5) 'Drop Table & Procedure' not print (not generated)